How it works

 What to expect

-context master is designed to make agents more reliable by grounding exploration in editor-resolved symbols and references.
+Context Master is designed to make agents more reliable by grounding exploration in editor-resolved symbols and references.
 Here’s what that means in practice.

 What you can rely on